zumba/zumba.github.com/_posts/2015-03-31-how-we-do-css.md

 #### Media Queries
-For the most part we target based on viewport width.
+For the most part, we target based on viewport width.
 We have a feature or two that depends on the detection of touch.
 We stick to three basic breakpoints and rarely make exceptions for custom breakpoints.
 We don’t want to compromise code quality to consider every viewport width consideration.

 <script src="https://gist.github.com/neptunz/b1467ce5f11c61b22297.js"></script>